darobin/lucid/README.md

 This is a highly opinionated and arguably wrong set of options.
 No blocks means that big files are big and will need to be split at a separate layer if that is desirable (e.g. seekable video will need to use MPEG-DASH or something similar).

+One valuable property of LUCIDs is that they can be string-compared.
+They only need to parsed when there is a need to access the codec or the hash.